NeckerFree/dotnet-highperf-apis/README.md

 # 📖 [dotnet-highperf-apis] <a name="about-project"></a>

 **[dotnet-highperf-apis]** is a project that demonstrates best practices about how to build high-performance APIs using .NET Core.
+E-Commerce Application with .NET and AI Tools
+This project demonstrates how to create a high-performance e-commerce application from scratch using .NET and leverage AI tools like GitHub Copilot and IntelliCode to accelerate development.
+The application includes a frontend (Razor Pages or MVC) and a backend (RESTful APIs) with a focus on scalability, performance, and maintainability.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>